icpc-live/autoanalyst/INSTALL.md

 installed:
 ```
 sudo apt-get install \
        git gitk gitweb apache2 phpmyadmin mariadb-server mariadb-client \
        php5-cli ntp rsync make curl python-yaml php-pear php5-dev \
        libyaml-dev openjdk-7-jdk openjdk-7-jre python-httplib2 python-mysqldb
 ```

 Then install the PECL YAML extension:
 ```
 sudo pecl install yaml
 ```
-and enable it by adding "extension=yaml.so" to the PHP config.
+and enable it by adding `extension=yaml.so` to the PHP config.
 This is best done by adding it to a new file
 ```
 /etc/php5/mods-available/yaml.ini